drauschenbach/stuart/README.md

 **Embedding.** Lua is arguably one of the most crash-proof language runtimes, making it attractive for industrial automation, sensors, wearables, and microcontrollers.
 Whereas JVM-based analytics tend to require an operator.

-**GPUs.** If you are thinking about pushing closures into a GPU, Lua seems like a reasonable choice.
+**GPUs.** If you are thinking about pushing closures into a GPU, Lua seems like a reasonable choice, and one of the easier languages to transpile into OpenCL or CUDA.

 **Torch.** [Torch](http://torch.ch) is the original deep-learning library ecosystem, 15+ years mature, and with deep ties to university and leading commercial interests.
 It runs on mobile phones, and serves as a fantastic case in point for why Lua makes sense for analytics jobs.
 A data scientist should be able to use Spark and Torch side-by-side, and maybe even from the same Spark Streaming control loop.